Gozo Phoenician shipwreck: Phoenician shipwrecks

 There are about six Phoenician shipwreck sites datable from the eighth to the sixth century BC in the Mediterranean.
 Two of these are located off the coast of Palestine/Israel, at a depth of ~400 m, three in shallow waters facing the Spanish coast and one in France.

 Location and discovery

-The Gozo shipwreck was discovered in 2007 by a team of the French National Research Agency (ANR) during a seabed survey around 900 m off the coast of Xlendi, on the Maltese island of Gozo.
+The Gozo shipwreck was discovered in 2007 by a team led by University of Malta during a seabed survey around 900 m off the coast of Xlendi, on the Maltese island of Gozo.
 The team detected sonar anomalies at a depth of 110 m, prompting further investigation that led to the discovery of a sunken Phoenician trade ship with its well-preserved cargo dating to the seventh century BC.
 The Gozo shipwreck archaeological excavation is the first maritime archaeological survey to explore shipwrecks beyond a depth of 100 m.
 Further archaeological research off the coast of Malta was conducted by the ANR's GROPLAN project in collaboration with the University of Malta and Texas A&M University.